mahmodqasem39/ITIDA-Task-Backend/README.md

 running thes commands as following
 - navigate to /ITIDA-Task-Backend then run this comand **dotnet run**
 - navigate to ITIDATask.Test to run test proj then run this command **dotnet test**
 - The backend API is documented using Swagger.
-You can access the API documentation at:  (http://localhost:5296/swagger/index.html)
+You can access the API documentation at:  (http://localhost:5296/swagger/index.html) Dev Environment only

 ## Publish Files
 publish file is also attached for prod environment